rom-rb/rom-rb.org/source/doc-pages/learn/introduction/why.md

 ### Powerful

-ROM makes it easy to work with different datasources.
+ROM makes it easy to work with different data sources.
 A minimum structure is provided with more adapters being created every day.
 The primary adapter, [`rom-sql`](https://github.com/rom-rb/rom-sql), is built on the battle-tested [`Sequel`](https://github.com/jeremyevans/sequel) library which is stable and